 Because ST Math is visual, students with limited English and struggling readers have the same access to the program as everyone else.
 Students are working independently on a laptop or tablet, but they are doing more than just practicing.
 The self-paced, mastery-based program gives personalized learning for each student, while the visual models engage students in actively building strategies and conceptual understanding.

 Meagan takes advantage of this by requiring students to use what they call “thinking paper.”
 Meagan staples blank paper and resources (such as a hundreds chart) in a dedicated ST Math folder.
 She encourages students to work out puzzles on the paper and to use math tools to find answers.
-Find printable ST Math resources on ST Math Central.
+Find printable ST Math resources on our help site.